Conrail 10 Observation Car

 Conrail OCS 10 - Amtrak 800176 – Observation Car

-I kindly ask that you link to this page instead of sharing these images and stories elsewhere on the net without permission.
+I kindly request that you link to this page instead of sharing these images and stories elsewhere on the internet without permission.

-On June 5, 1968 tragedy struck the nation when Robert F. Kennedy was assassinated.
+On June 5, 1968 tragedy struck the nation when President Robert F. Kennedy was assassinated.
 A funeral train was assembled and took his body from New York City to Washington DC.
-Pulled by two shiny Penn Central black GG1 locomotives (4901 and 4903), New York Central 30 was the second from last car on the train, platform facing forward and in the standard NYC grey paint scheme.
+Pulled by two shiny Penn Central black GG1 locomotives (4901 and 4903), New York Central 30 was the second from the last car on the train, platform facing forward and in the standard NYC grey paint scheme.
 The last car on the train was PRR 120 (now owned by Bennett Levin) and carried the coffin of the late Mr. Kennedy.

 Since being acquired by Conrail, its history has been much simpler.
 Before we talk about the Conrail years and beyond, the lengthy history deserves a simple listing: